Zopa Negotiation – Everything You Should Know

 3. ZOPA can be viewed in a different light

-Your ZOPA can shrink, disappear, or grow during the course of the negotiation as both you and the other party shows their priorities and reassess each other’s walkaways.
+Your ZOPA can shrink, disappear, or grow during the negotiation as both you and the other party show their priorities and reassess each other’s walkaways.

 When preparing for a negotiation, you should know that situations can always change and some will not go according to your plan.
 Thus, being adaptable to these changes is the key factor to being a successful negotiator.